Point Break: Production

 The film came close to production in 1986, with Matthew Broderick, Johnny Depp, Val Kilmer, and Charlie Sheen all being considered to play the Johnny Utah character, with Ridley Scott directing.
 However production fell through.

 Four years later, after acquiring the screenplay, the producers of Point Break began looking for a director.
 At the time, executive producer James Cameron was married to director Kathryn Bigelow, who had just completed Blue Steel and was looking for her next project.
 Only W. Peter Iliff is credited for the screenplay, but Cameron has said that he did a considerable amount of writing with Bigelow for the final film, helping to establish a better plot flow.
+Cameron was also instrumental in the creation of the iconic Ex-Presidents.

 Point Break was originally called Johnny Utah when Keanu Reeves was cast in the title role.
 The studio felt that this title said very little about surfing and by the time Patrick Swayze was cast, the film had been renamed Riders on the Storm after the famous song by The Doors.
 However, Jim Morrison's lyrics had nothing to do with the film and so that title was also rejected.
 It was not until halfway through filming that Point Break became the film's title because of its relevance to surfing.

 Reeves liked the name of his character, as it reminded him of star athletes like Johnny Unitas and Joe Montana.
 He described his character as "a total control freak and the ocean beats him up and challenges him.
 After a while everything becomes a game.
 He becomes as amoral as any criminal.
 He loses the difference between right and wrong."
 Swayze felt that Bodhi was a lot like him and that they both shared "that wild-man edge."